 Construction of Absecon Lighthouse began in 1855 under Major Hartman Bache who was later replaced by Lt.
 George Meade who is typically credited as its builder.
 Completed 1856 with the help of the Army Corp of Engineers the final price tag for the lighthouse was $52,436.62.

 In addition to the light’s obvious maritime purpose, it became a significant tourist attraction.
-According to visitor’s logs from the early 20th century, Abby received over 10,000 visitors a year making her Keepers as much tour guides as light tenders.
+According to visitor logs from the early 20th century, Abby received over 10,000 visitors a year making her Keepers tour guides as much as they were light tenders.
 Crowds would come to climb the tower but also to view the impressive ornamental gardens on her grounds including a conservatory.
 However, the Lighthouse Service ordered the removal of the greenhouse in 1922.
 Though they noted that Absecon Lighthouse was “visited by the public more than any other lighthouse in the United States.”

 While Abby’s address has never changed, she is much further from the shoreline today than when she was erected.
 Her original location was just 1200 feet from the shore at the corner of Pacific and Rhode Island Avenues.
 But by 1876 high tides and erosion threatened the Absecon Lighthouse.
 Seven short jetties were built to trap sand and build the shoreline protecting her and the surrounding community.

 Once the tallest structure in Atlantic City, land development and the erection of high-rise hotels obscured Abby’s beacon leading to her decommissioning in 1933.
 She has only been re-lit twice since then.
 Once for Atlantic City’s centennial celebration in 1954 and again for New Jersey’s Tercentenary (300th Anniversary) in 1963.